Strep Throat Treatment Specialist Serving Eastgate, Cincinnati OH

 If you or your child is experiencing a sore throat, painful swallowing, nausea, fever, or other symptoms of strep throat, visit us for prompt treatment.
-Walk in today or call us to schedule a same day appointment to avoid wait time.
-Visit us at 872 Ohio Pike Cincinnati, OH 45245.
+Eastside walk-in Urgent Care is offering treatment for strep throat in Cincinnati, OH.
+For more information, contact us or book a same-day priority appointment.
+We are conveniently located at 872 Ohio Pike Cincinnati, OH 45245.

 Strep throat seems like one of those illnesses that everyone gets at least once in their lives.
 While it can go away on its own, it often requires antibiotic treatment to minimize painful symptoms and prevent the infection from worsening or spreading to others.
 We would be happy to answer any questions you have about strep throat at Eastside Urgent Care!